 - For goods and services exceeding $135,000, the competitive request for proposal (RFP) or competitive bid process shall be used and received prior to Board approval.
 RFPs and bids are formal, written submissions via sealed process.

 In the event that only one quotation or bid is submitted, the Board may proceed if the quotation or bid meets the contract award specifications.
-The contract award shall be based on the total cost considerations including, but not limited to the following:
+The contract award may be based on the several cost considerations including, but not limited to the following:

 - The cost of the goods and services being purchased;